Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Background: Newcomb's problem and the non-Nashian approach

 \subsection{Several decision theories}

 Newcomb's problem is often explained in light of Causal Decision Theory (CDT) and Evidential Decision Theory (EDT), which maximize payoffs (utility or value) in different ways \citep{Weirich2016}. \citet{Gibbard1978} showed that the difference comes down to distinguishing between probabilities of subjunctive conditionals and conditional probabilities.
-Causal Decision Theory (CDT), built on probabilities of subjunctive conditionals, supports two-boxers, while Evidential Decision Theory EDT), built on conditional probabilities, supports one-boxers.
+CDT, built on probabilities of subjunctive conditionals, supports two-boxers, while EDT, built on conditional probabilities, supports one-boxers.

-The framework introduced in this paper, is a third way out (Non-Nashian Decision Theory, NNDT) that is neither CDT nor EDT, and which leads to picking one box.
-In order to formally differentiate it from CDT and EDT, we need to first introduce CDT and EDT on the example of the Newcomb problem.
+The framework on which this paper is based is a third way out (Non-Nashian Decision Theory, NNDT) that is neither CDT nor EDT and which supports one-boxers.
+In order to formally differentiate it from CDT and EDT, we first introduce CDT and EDT on the example of the Newcomb problem.